NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 Navigation Tree
 ====================
 The Navigation Tree (Nav Tree) is in the leftmost panel of the STIG Manager app.
-The User can navigate all their accessible data via this interface.
-The Nav Tree presents a list of User's accessible Collections, and Administrative functions for those with Administrator privileges.
+The User can find all their accessible Collections via this interface, as well as the installed STIG Library and Interface Options.
+The Nav Tree also offers Application Management functions for those with App Management privileges.

-At the top of the Navigation Tree panel is the Users Name and a logout link.
+At the top of the Navigation Tree panel is the Users Name and a logout button.
 Hover over the User to view their Authentication Token information.

-Double-click on nodes (or single-click on the arrows) to expand that node.
-A single click on leaf nodes (those without arrows) will open the appropriate workspace in the Content Panel to the right.

-The components of the Navigation Tree are described below.
+Clicking on a Collection will open up the Collection Dashboard in the Content Panel to the right.
+If you are a Collection's Owner or Manager, a gear icon will also appear next to that Collection in the Nav Tree.
+Click it to jump directly to the Manage Collection Workspace.

 .. thumbnail:: /assets/images/nav-tree.png
       :width: 25%